 Home equity loans traditionally have been used for home improvement projects because there is a friendly relationship between your home's equity and improvements made to your home.
 You've heard of a vicious cycle?
 Well, this is a friendly cycle.

 In other words, let's say you have $50,000 in equity in your house.
 Using a home equity loan, you use this $50,000 to put on an addition, add new siding, and remodel the kitchen.
-These projects in turn increase the value of your house and add yet more equity to your home.
+These projects increase the value of your house and add yet more equity to your home.

-When To Use The Loan and When Not
+When to Use the Loan and When Not

 My personal opinion is that lenders push home equity loans onto customers with slick marketing campaigns, even when the customers should pursue other financing options.